Exceptional EA has been here since 2013 for assistants around the globe

 … and we’ve built some incredible communities along the way.
 The faces you see on this page are not stock images.
 Rather, they represent a sampling of some very impressive assistants I’ve interviewed – from 28 different countries – for my Real Careers series since 2015.
 These individuals are also representative of the people for whom I write: a global community of women and men at various stages in their careers, all focused on performing at a high level.

-I launched this website while working in a demanding role supporting a board of directors, and have had the great pleasure of meeting and presenting to a number of readers even before I left the office environment in 2018.
-That’s when I began speaking, training and writing year-round, rather than using vacation time to travel and present in other countries.
+I launched this website while working in a demanding role supporting a board of directors, and was presenting to assistants in different countries long before I left the office environment in 2018.
+That’s when I began speaking, training and writing year-round, rather than using vacation time to travel and deliver keynotes and training presentations.

 To say we’re living in interesting times is an understatement.
 While the assistant career has been continually evolving, we can expect the pace of change to continue to accelerate.
 It’s important, then, for both personal and career resilience for us to be receptive to change and also to one of those words we’re hearing on a routine basis, reskilling.

-Resources to help you as the career, and perhaps your aspirations, evolve
+Resources to help you as the career and your aspirations evolve

 You’ll find a range of resources here on your screen.
 Position your mouse above the “Articles” menu above, and you’ll see I’ve written numerous pieces to help you in different aspects of your career development.
 Some may prove particularly useful when you reach bumps in the career.